cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 ```

 **Directions:**

 1. Fill a glass with ice and small pieces of lime.
 2. Add the rest of the ingredients and mix.
-3. Garnish with a lime and you've got tasty and stunning drink.
+3. Garnish with a slice of lime and you've got tasty and stunning drink.

 ### Cocktails were made by